jaanga/terrain-plus/cookbook/hgt-viewer/readme.md

 Help make it easier and faster to visualize mashed-up elevation data from a variety of sources

 ## Features
+* Numbers are displayed as you mve your mouse over the image
 * Displays HGT files in 'Sandbox Ferranti 3 Sec HGT'
 * Reads SRTM files